RBAC Reference Guide¶

 - Start Minimal: Begin with

-manifests/minimal/and move tomanifests/full/only when you need switches or the Watch API - Namespace Scoping: For multi-tenant clusters see the namespace-scoped example below
+mode: minimal(manifests/minimal/) and move tofullonly when you need switches or the Watch API - Namespace Scoping: For multi-tenant clusters see the namespace-scoped example below

 - Regular Audits: Review permissions periodically